Armed Career Criminal Act

 The Armed Career Criminal Act of 1984 (ACCA) is a United States federal law that provides sentence enhancements for felons who commit crimes with firearms if they are convicted of certain crimes three or more times.
 Pennsylvania senator Arlen Specter was a key proponent for the legislation.

-If a felon has three or more prior convictions for offenses that are "violent felony" offenses or "serious drug offenses," the Act provides a minimum sentence of fifteen years imprisonment, instead of the ten-year maximum prescribed under the Gun Control Act.
+If a felon has three or more prior convictions for offenses that are "violent felony" offenses or "serious drug offenses," the Act provides a minimum sentence of fifteen years imprisonment, instead of the fifteen-year maximum prescribed under the Gun Control Act.
 The Act provides for an implied maximum sentence of life imprisonment.

 History of ACCA

 The ACCA has been through numerous revisions in Congress and has evolved considerably since its passage in 1984.

 The ACCA was originally included with the Comprehensive Crime Control Act of 1984 sponsored by the Reagan Administration and enhanced the penalties for possession of firearms under the Gun Control Act for felons who had been convicted three times of robbery or burglary.